Table of Contents

 Honda WRV Drive Petrol

-Now while the Jazz hatchback will be petrol only in BS6 guys.
-Due to the low demand for the diesel variant, the WRV does sell well in diesel.
+The WRV does sell well in diesel.
 So they’ve upgraded the 1.5 iDTEC engine to meet the new emissions norms.
-And the following day, we got hold of that version.

 Honda WRV Drive Diesel

-Welcome to day two of driving the Honda WRV.
-Today, I’m in the diesel car, and things are well as you’d expect.
+In the diesel variant, things are as you would expect.
 It’s the same 1.5 liters iDTEC diesel engine as before with 100 horsepower and 200-newton meters of torque.
 So the output numbers have not changed but have the driving experience.

 - It is responsive right from the moment you touch the accelerator pedal.

-- And it continues to pull all the way to the red line.
+- And it continues to pull to the red line.